- Maurizio Sarri’s Napoli are the league leaders in Serie A, one point ahead of Juventus

 “I’d really like to cancel his release clause in the future.”

-With a dark cloud over the future of Antonio Conte at Chelsea, Sarri would be a coup with his reasonable release clause.
+With a dark cloud over the future of Antonio Conte at Chelsea, Sarri would be a coup with his reasonable release clause, use promo code to bet on where the Italian will be next season.

 Despite free agents like former Barcelona manager Luis Enrique available, Sarri’s continuation in football management may help him in taking charge of the Blues.